 - Give leaders greater confidence in succession plans.

-- In the context of diversity management, have a clear and substantial contribution towards the achievement of equal opportunity targets and have a measurable impact on cultural awareness.
+- In the context of diversity, equity and inclusion, have a clear and substantial contribution towards the achievement of equal opportunity targets and have a measurable impact on cultural awareness.

-If your current program is not delivering outcomes like these, or you are about to create a new program, there are some simple design guidelines and traps you can avoid:
+If your current program is not delivering outcomes like these, or you are about to create a new program, here are some simple design guidelines – and traps you can avoid:

-By far the most important element to get right is the program purpose.
+1.Start with the end in mind: By far the most important element to get right is the program purpose.
 If you can’t tell a convincing story about why your organisation needs a mentoring program, you might as well not even start.
 Everything else flows from this—the program design, measurable objectives, eligibility, matching and training strategy and a compelling reason for mentors to sign up.
+The best programs we see are those that are well–targeted and designed to achieve a specific purpose.
+Here are some examples:

-Programs with low commitment, particularly from senior leadership, suffer from poor program management.
+2. Get your ducks in a row: Programs with low commitment, particularly from senior leadership, suffer from poor program management.
 When senior leaders commit to a mentoring program, they indicate to others the program is an organisational priority.
 The truly committed participate fully as mentors themselves, by role modelling and gently creating pressure for those below to step up.
+Find people in your organisation who are passionate champions for mentoring and get them involved.

-Getting the degree of structure right can be tricky.
+3. Find the glove that fits: Getting the degree of structure right can be tricky.
 Too much structure (templates, tools, forms, reporting, guidelines) causes disengagement.
 Remember, mentoring is a very human process!
-Not enough structure can leave people feeling unsupported, especially first-time mentors.
+On the flip side, not enough structure can leave people feeling unsupported, especially first-time mentors.
+The degree of structure needed will vary across industries and professions – some like more and some prefer less.
 By far the most common mistake we see is lack of structure.
 It simply isn’t true that if given digital access to a portfolio of mentor profiles, potential mentees will seek out and choose a mentor that is right for them.
 And left to their own devices, novice mentors can feel out of their depth, resorting to “telling” rather than “guiding”.
+Their lack of confidence about themselves as mentors gets in the way of authentic communication, which is at the core of good mentoring.
+Fully unsupported, unstructured mentoring initiatives often lead to what we call ‘fast knowledge transfer’ rather than true developmental mentoring.
+Good mentoring requires some skill on the part of the mentor, which can be trained.
+Mentees, too, need to be well-prepared to engage.
+So, don’t just match people up and then walk away – make sure you equip everyone involved, mentors, mentees, and program managers and sponsors, with what they need to ensure mentoring success.
+Even line managers of mentees and mentors may need to be briefed so that they can support the time devoted to mentoring.

-Smart organisations plan their mentoring program design, starting with considering whether mentoring is the right intervention to achieve the organisational objective.
+4. Plan and take time to execute: Smart organisations plan their mentoring program design, starting with considering whether mentoring is the right intervention to achieve the organisational objective.
 They involve key stakeholders at the beginning who can help steer the program once launched.
 They also don’t rush the execution.
 Just as with any development program, it can take a few months to rally key people, promote the program internally and then invite people to apply.
-Rushing the execution to meet a deadline almost always ends up with something being compromised; usually the application and matching time is cut short and poor-quality matches result.
+Rushing the execution to meet a deadline almost always ends up with something being compromised; usually the application and matching time is cut short, and poor-quality matches result.

-This is linked to the first issue: If there are no clear objectives, then measures of success are unclear.
+5. Measure, measure, measure!
+This is linked to the first issue: If there are no clear objectives, then measures of mentoring success are unclear.
 This leaves a mentoring program open to being shut down on a personal whim by a leader who does not understand the organisational benefits.
+If you want your mentoring program to be sustainable, be able to demonstrate the ROI.

 When mentoring pairs fail to engage well, or stop engaging altogether, it most often is because they have not been matched well or have not reached a shared understanding of their commitments to each other.
 Preparing mentors and mentees to articulate clearly what they each want and can offer, and helping them to discuss this together once matched, can make all the difference.